henryw374/cljc.java-time/README.md

 ## Problems & Irregularities

-java.time.Year#isLeap is exists as an instance method and a static method.
+java.time.Year#isLeap exists as an instance method and a static method.
 Only the static version has been wrapped.

 ### Inheritcance/Polymorphism
 The generated code of this project mechanically generated methods for the java.time classes, even if those methods are